Generic Name: Flibanserin (flib AN ser in)

 Brand Name: Addyi

 - Low blood pressure and passing out have happened with flibanserin.
 The risk of very low blood pressure and passing out is raised if you drink alcohol close to when you take flibanserin.
 The risk is also raised if you take certain other drugs or have liver problems.
-Wait at least 2 hours after drinking alcohol before you take flibanserin.
+Wait at least 2 hours after drinking 1 or 2 standard alcoholic drinks before you take flibanserin.
 After taking flibanserin at bedtime, do not drink alcohol until the next day.
-If you drank alcohol in the evening, skip your bedtime dose.
+If you drank 3 or more standard alcoholic drinks in the evening, skip your bedtime dose.

 - Do not take flibanserin if you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with flibanserin, like certain drugs that are used for hepatitis C, HIV, or infections.
 There are many drugs that must not be taken with flibanserin.
 Talk with your doctor and pharmacist to make sure that it is safe for you to use flibanserin with all of your other drugs.